-- (1) It is recognized that, in exceptional cases, an accounting officer may deem it necessary to expand or vary order against the original contract, and thus no extension can be implement prior approval. - (2) Contract(s) may be expanded or varied with 20% on construction related projects and 15% on goods and services. in line with CIDB practice note and other legislation that governed supply chain management processes and procedures. - (3) The Accounting Officer must approve such extension/ variation submitted by Executive Manager of the relevant department supported by both Supply Chain Management and Chief Financial Officer.
+- 2.1 The General Conditions of Contract (as amended from time to time) is applicable to all contracts and shall be adhered to. - 2.2 Contract(s) may expand the scope of work with 20% on construction related projects and 15% on goods and services. - 2.3 The Accounting Officer must approve such variation submitted by the Executive Manager of the relevant department supported by both Supply Chain Management and Chief Financial Officer.